How to buy 2026 World Cup tickets

 How the FIFA World Cup ticket draw works:

-Register interest on FIFA.com
+Register interest and create a FIFA ID on FIFA.com

 Phase 1 of the draw randomly allocates tickets based on matches you selected